kaelig/hidpi/README.md

 `hidpi()` is a Sass mixin that seamlessly serves high resolution background images to high density (Retina-like) displays.

-## How to use it
+## How to Use It

 [Download _hidpi.scss](https://raw.github.com/Kaelig/sass-hidpi/master/_hidpi.scss)
-in your Compass project.
+to your Compass project.

 Import the partial in your Sass files: